Massimo Fagioli: Cinema, architecture and sculpture

-During the first years of the Analisi Collettiva, Fagioli collaborated with the Italian movie director Marco Bellocchio.
-From the second half of the 1980s onwards, they worked together on the movies Devil in the Flesh (1986), The Conviction (1991) and The Butterfly’s Dream (1994).
+During the first years of the Analisi Collettiva, Fagioli collaborated with the Italian film director Marco Bellocchio.
+From the second half of the 1980s onwards, they worked together on the films Devil in the Flesh (1986), The Conviction (1991) and The Butterfly’s Dream (1994).
 Their first work, Devil in the Flesh, which harshly criticised left-wing ideas, received a critical reception.
-Fagioli was in fact accused of manipulating Bellocchio during the making of the movie.
+Fagioli was in fact accused of manipulating Bellocchio during the making of the film.
 However, Bellocchio always denied these accusations.
 A few years later, The Conviction became a subject of great controversy, being defined by the media as an apology of rape, but both Fagioli and Bellocchio responded in defence of their work.
-Despite this, the movie was awarded the Silver Bear at the Berlinale in 1991.
+Despite this, the film was awarded the Silver Bear at the Berlinale in 1991.
 After these three works, Bellocchio went on taking part in the Analisi Collettiva, while working on new projects.

-In addition to his work with Marco Bellocchio, in 1997 Massimo Fagioli wrote, directed and produced the soundtrack of the movie Il cielo della luna.
-The movie was presented at the Locarno Film Festival, while his second work, the documentary “Does psychiatry exist?” was screened at Farnese Cinema in Rome in 2003.
+In addition to his work with Marco Bellocchio, in 1997 Massimo Fagioli wrote, directed and produced the soundtrack of the film Il cielo della luna.
+The film was presented at the Locarno Film Festival, while his second work, the documentary “Does psychiatry exist?” was screened at Farnese Cinema in Rome in 2003.

 Fagioli's artistic work also includes sculpture and architecture.
 In 2005 he designed the “Blue Sculpture”, that was exhibited at the Faculty of Oriental Studies at the University of Rome La Sapienza.
 As an architect he produced the “Palazzetto Bianco” in collaboration with the architects Paola Rossi and Francoise Bliek.
 This project appeared in different volumes of selected works such as “Rome’s Wonders: from the Renaissance to the present day” ("Le meraviglie di Roma: dal Rinascimento ai giorni nostri") realised by Vittorio Sgarbi.
 However, amongst his architectural projects, “The Fountain” ("La Fontana"), built in Largo Ettore Rolli for the neighbourhood urban renewal, gained less recognition.
 Due to the lack of maintenance required for water monuments, the fountain was criticised by some experts - among them the art critic Vittorio Sgarbi himself and some of the area's inhabitants.